sprintly/Sprintly-GitHub/README.md

 	Enter sprint.ly API Key: 3536bae19bacd16831fb5100b13e34d2
 	Configuration successfully created.

-To update `sprintly`, simply type `sudo sprintly --update`.
+To update `sprintly`, type `sudo sprintly --update`.
 Note: if you are updating `sprintly`, you may see a warning:

 	$ sudo sprintly --update
 	Downloading latest version of sprintly tool from GitHub...